 Dr. Anna Woodcock

-Anna Woodcock is a senior research fellow in Claremont Graduate University’s Division of Behavioral & Organizational Sciences.
+Anna Woodcock is an Associate Research Professor in Claremont Graduate University’s Division of Behavioral & Organizational Sciences.
 Her research interests lie in the broad areas of diversity, prejudice, and stereotyping—specifically, understanding the contextual factors that create and reinforce social disparities such as the underrepresentation of women and minorities in the fields of science, technology, engineering, and mathematics (STEM).

 Woodcock studied at Macquarie University in Australia and received her PhD in social psychology from Purdue University.
 She now conducts longitudinal research and evaluation of large-scale interventions for broadening participation in STEM, and in issues of diversity and inclusion more generally.
 Her research has been funded by the National Institutes of Health, National Science Foundation, and the U.S. Department of Education, and she maintains active collaborations with the Endocrine Society and the American Society for Biochemistry and Molecular Biology (ASBMB).
 Through this work, she answers empirical questions about the short and longer-term impact of negative stereotypes on identity and identity balance.